-With the 30th annual Survivor Series around the corner (Hard to believe it's been three decades!)
-I thought I'd take a look back at my ten favorite Survivor Series squads over the years.
+With another Survivor Series around the corner I thought I'd take a look back at my ten favorite Survivor Series squads over the years.
 As many of you may know I'm a huge fan of the Survivor Series concept - always have been - especially when we get to see two superteams duke it out on the big PPV stage.
 Often an elimination match is only built around one feud: the captain of one team vs. the captain of the other.
 In cases like that you'll often see teams like The Undertaker's 1995 bench, comprised of low-carders Henry Godwin, Savio Vega and "Make a Difference" Fatu.
 Hardly an all-star cast, and since they swept that match Taker didn't even really need them.
 But when a match consists of multiple A-listers trying to resolve multiple angles and rivalries, magic happens.
 Let's take a look at the list.

 ***Note: I'm presenting this in chronological order, as ranking these ten teams would be difficult, and I don't like things that are difficult.***